What can teachers do to make the classroom environment more conducive to children’s learning and development?

 For Your Information

-To help prevent problem behavior:
+To help prevent challenging behavior:

 - Minimize large open spaces in which children can run